Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 1. On a computer that does not host the application tier, open a web browser and navigate to a team home page.

-2. Verify whether you can access your teams and projects from Team Web Access, including the administration pages.
+2. Verify whether you can access your teams and projects from the web portal, including the administration pages.

-3. If you cannot access your deployment through Team Web Access, review the steps that you just completed, and make sure that you have made all configuration changes correctly.
+3. If you cannot access your deployment through the web portal, review the steps that you just completed, and make sure that you have made all configuration changes correctly.

 <a name="config-deply-require-https"></a>
 ## Configuring Your Deployment to Require HTTPS with SSL (Optional)

-You can require all connections to the TFS application tier to use HTTPS with SSL.
+You can require all connections to the Azure DevOps Server application tier to use HTTPS with SSL.
 This additional security is optional but recommended.

 ### To require SSL connections